OPT-821 with Vaccine Therapy and Beta-Glucan in Treating Younger Patients with High-Risk Neuroblastoma

 I. To determine the maximally tolerated dose of OPT-821 in a vaccine containing two antigens abundantly expressed on neuroblastoma.
 (Phase I)

-III.
-To assess anti-NB activity of the bivalent vaccine plus oral beta-glucan in patients who are enrolled with evidence of minimal residual disease (MRD) by molecular biological testing of bone marrow.
+II.
+To assess anti-neuroblastoma (NB) activity of the bivalent vaccine plus oral beta-glucan in patients who are enrolled with evidence of minimal residual disease (MRD) by molecular biological testing of bone marrow.
 (Phase II)

 I. To obtain preliminary data on whether subcutaneous administration of the bivalent vaccine produces an immune response directed against the target antigens in patients with high-risk neuroblastoma.
 (Phase I)